Do you wish you could live abroad in a foreign country? What if I could tell you that traveling and living abroad isn’t as hard as it seems?

 Again, not all countries will have the same policies or restrictions, so make sure to do a bit of research!

 As for where you can live abroad on a work holiday visa, you have quite a few options.
-Like I said above, there are over 60 countries that have signed bilateral program agreements.
+As I said above, there are over 60 countries that have signed bilateral program agreements.

 The most popular countries to receive applications for work holiday visas (and are available to United States citizens) are: